HuisAutomatisering/Backup-anker-solix-official/README.md

 **Q: Why is there a discrepancy between the data in the App and the data in HA (Home Assistant)?**

 A: This is due to different data sources and does not indicate a device malfunction.

-App Data: Calculated by the cloud server at 5-minute intervals after the "power plant is created".
+- **App Data**: Calculated by the cloud server at 5-minute intervals after the "power plant is created".
-HA Data: Raw data fetched directly from the local device hardware's own statistics.
+- **HA Data**: Raw data fetched directly from the local device hardware's own statistics.

 Because the tracking start times and refresh rates differ, a reasonable discrepancy between the two platforms is completely normal.

 For more instructions on using Home Assistant and FAQs, please visit: https://anker-webview-eu.anker.com/home-assistant